Symmetry breaking effects in pion couplings to constituent quark currents: Summary and conclusions

-Interactions that mix neutral flavor eigenstates $i,j=0,3,8$, leading to usual $\pi^0-\eta-\eta'$ mixing, have been taken into account for both the quark currents and for the neutral pion.
+FSB induced interactions, that mix neutral flavor eigenstates, $i,j=0,3,8$, leading to usual $\pi^0-\eta-\eta'$ mixing, have been taken into account for both the quark currents and for the neutral pion.
 The shifts in the neutral pion coupling to the quark current $\bar{u}u$ are opposite to the shifts in the coupling to the current $\bar{d}d$.
 Besides that, a quite weak neutral pion coupling to the strange current $\bar{s}s$ was obtained for both axial and pseudoscalar cases.
-The relative strength of these couplings to strangeness, with respect to the pseudoscalar and axial ones, is very small $\sim 10^{-3}, 10^{-4}$, so that their contributions for neutral pion couplings to strange baryons would receive very tiny shifts only possibly identified with high precision measurements.
-Although the hierarchy of the strength of the flavor dependent coupling constants might nearly follow the one from the nucleon-pion couplings, the behavior of these coupling constants by inserting these couplings into the three-quark bound system for the nucleon can bring further insights into this subject.
-Besides that, at finite temperature, baryon density or external electromagnetic fields, all these couplings must receive non-negligible contributions.
+The relative strength of these couplings to strange current with respect to the pseudoscalar and axial ones, is very small $\sim 10^{-3}, 10^{-4}$, so that their contributions for neutral pion couplings to strange baryons would receive very tiny shifts only possibly identified with high precision measurements.
+However, note that this coupling is proportional to the mixing interaction $G_{i\neq j}$ that must receive contributions from 't Hooft-type interaction and sixth order interactions and these might increase considerably its value.
+Nevertheless, given that hadrons are strongly interacting systems, small contributions might, possibly, lead to sizeable effects.
+Although the strength of the flavor dependent constituent quark coupling constants might follow an hierarchy the behavior of these coupling constants by inserting these couplings into the three-quark bound system for the nucleon can bring further insights into this subject.
+Besides that, at finite temperature, baryon density or external electromagnetic fields, all these couplings must receive non-negligeable contributions.
 This type of investigation might seem not appropriated for the understanding of hadron interactions because quarks are confined in hadrons.
-However it is important to emphasize that confinement operates in color degrees of freedom whereas flavor (isospin) cannot be (completely) confined, otherwise all the quark-based description of hadrons, and maybe QCD, would be invalidated.
+However it is important to emphasize that confinement operates in color degrees of freedom whereas flavor-isospin cannot be (completely) confined, otherwise all the quark-based description of hadrons, and maybe QCD, would be invalidated.

 \centerline{\bf Acknowledgements}